(ixekizumab) injection, for subcutaneous use

 Serious hypersensitivity reactions, including angioedema and urticaria (each ≤0.1%), occurred in the TALTZ group in clinical trials.
 Anaphylaxis, including cases leading to hospitalization, has been reported in post marketing use with TALTZ [see ADVERSE REACTIONS].
 If a serious hypersensitivity reaction occurs, discontinue TALTZ immediately and initiate appropriate therapy.

 Inflammatory Bowel Disease

-Crohn’s disease and ulcerative colitis, including exacerbations, occurred at a greater frequency in the TALTZ group (Crohn’s disease 0.1%, ulcerative colitis 0.2%) than the placebo group (0%) during the 12-week, placebo-controlled period.
 During TALTZ treatment, monitor for onset or exacerbation of inflammatory bowel disease.
+Crohn's disease and ulcerative colitis, including exacerbations, occurred at a greater frequency in the TALTZ group (Crohn's disease 0.1%, ulcerative colitis 0.2%) than the placebo group (0%) during the 12-week, placebo-controlled period in clinical trials in patients with plaque psoriasis.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility